PasiSa/AdvancedNetworking/_articles/environment.md

 Internet that can be found with some googling.
 Also ChatGPT knows Rust pretty well.

-Note that the cargo build and package management system used by Rust does not work inside the Mininet virtual network, because it tries to contact resources elsewhere in the Internet.
+Note that the argo build and package management system used by Rust does not work inside the Mininet virtual network, because it tries to contact resources elsewhere in the Internet.
 Therefore, if you use Rust to develop your implementations, instead of using `cargo run` in the Mininet environment you